ZeusWPI/blokmap/README.md

 A useful map that lists all the public study locations in Ghent.

-We usually use data from [Stad Gent](https://stad.gent/studenten/studeren/bloklocaties) and emails sent by people..
+We usually use data from [Stad Gent](https://stad.gent/studenten/studeren/bloklocaties), [Stad Kortrijk](http://www.kortrijkstudentenstad.be/aanbod/bloklocaties/) and emails sent by people..

 ## Development